-If you have a mental health concern that is not also a safeguarding concern, speak to the DSL to agree a course of action.
+If you have a mental health concern that is not also a safeguarding concern, speak to the MHL to agree a course of action in line with the mental health and wellbeing policy.

 Refer to the Department for Education guidance on mental health and behaviour in schools for more information.